Frequently Asked Questions

 This number could vary depending on the underlying scaling capabilities of your cloud provider, Kubernetes cluster configuration, and your GameServer Ready startup time, and therefore we recommend you always run your own load tests for your specific game and game server containers.

-Is there an example of Agones and Open Match working together?
+Is there an example of Agones and other project working together?

 Was this page helpful?